GroupProject2020/Ovito/doc/python/introduction/running.rst

 script's name are passed to the script via the ``sys.argv`` variable.
 Furthermore, it is possible to start an interactive interpreter session by running :program:`ovitos` without any arguments.

+.. _preloading_program_state:

 Preloading program state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :command:`-o` command line option tells :program:`ovitos` to load an :file:`.ovito` state file before executing the script.
 This allows you to preload an existing data pipeline or visualization setup that you have previously prepared using the graphical version of OVITO.
-All actions of the batch will be carried out in the context of this preloaded program state.
+All actions of the script will subsequently be carried out in the context of this preloaded program state.
 This can save you programming work, because things like modifiers and the camera setup already get loaded from the state file and you don't need to set them up programmatically in the batch script anymore.